 on patches of the manifold.
 On the overlaps of patches, one has transition functions given by diffeomorphisms and gauge transformations, the action of the latter being the $\Spin(d,d)\times\bbR^+$ action of exponentiated exact $(d-2)$-forms.
 The structure group of the generalised tangent bundle is thus the parabolic subroup of $\Spin(d,d)\times\bbR^+$ generated by the subalgebra~\eqref{eq:parabolic}.

-However, one can still construct a $\Spin(d,d)\times\bbR^+$ frame bundle, in the same way that an $\Edd\times\bbR^+$ frame bundle was constructed in~\cite{CSW2}.
+However, one can still construct a $\Spin(d,d)\times\bbR^+$ frame bundle, in the same way that an $\Edd\times\bbR^+$ frame bundle was constructed in~\cite{CSW2}, by acting with local $\Spin(d,d)\times\bbR^+$ transformations on the natural local frames induced by coordinates.
 This is then a $\Spin(d,d)\times\bbR^+$ principal bundle, which enables us to construct $\Spin(d,d)\times\bbR^+$ vector bundles with any representation as the fibre.
 These are the generalised tensor bundles for the geometry.

 A generic $\Spin(d,d)\times\bbR^+$ frame $\{ \hE_\alpha \}$ carries a spinor index $\alpha = 1, \dots , 2^{d-1}$ and we can express a generalised vector as $V = V^\alpha \hE_\alpha$.
 In even dimensions, $E^*$ has the representation $S^-_{-1}$ as its fibre, so one can write a dual basis with the same spinor index $\{ E^\alpha \}$.
 In odd dimensions, the fibre of $E^*$ is $S^-_{-1}$, which carries the other spinor index to that for $E$.
 The dual basis therefore is written as $\{ E^{\dot{\alpha}} \}$, where also $\dot{\alpha} = 1, \dots , 2^{d-1}$.